tracpants/fitbit-to-garmin-weight-converter/README.md

 3. Select "Import Data"
 4. Upload the generated CSV file
 5. Select "Import Data"
-6. Select the units of measure that match what you used with Fitbit
+6. Select the units of measure that match what you used with Fitbit ("MONTH_SLASH": `12/31/2024`)
 7. Select Continue.

 ## Notes